-Whatever generation you belong to, jeans still work and can be worn multiple times.
-Packing just 1 pair should suffice for most trips, although you might want two if you’re going somewhere cold for a longer period of time.
+Whatever generation you belong to, jeans suit everyone and can be worn multiple times without needing a wash.
+Packing just one pair should suffice for most trips, although you might want two if you’re going somewhere cold for a longer period of time.

 Try to pack for 5-7 days at the most and you can always do laundry after that for the remainder of your trip.
 Trust me, you’ll only end up wearing your one favourite outfit day in, day out anyway!

-6. Reduce the number of electronics & wires
+6. Reduce the number of electronic devices & wires

 Traveling can be an exhilarating experience that really allows you to grow as a person.
 Sometimes, though, you don’t get the full experience because you spend half the trip staring at a screen.
 Why not cut down on the number of electronic devices you take with you?

 It’s always healthier to stare at a snow-capped mountain range or a flower-filled valley with your own eyes rather than through a lens.

 Besides, when you’re in a new city or country, you can use the opportunity to talk to people around you.
-Learn where the best bars are from the locals instead of google.
-You might even make some new friends along the way, which won’t happen if you ask your phone.
+Learn where the best bars are from the locals instead of Google.
+You might even make some new friends along the way, which is something that won’t happen if you ask your phone.

 Looking for a restaurant with a good vibe?
 Looking to make friends?
 Ask around, talk to people around you.

-There are scenarios where wires may be a necessity, but they are just a pain to carry around if you ask me.
+There are scenarios where wires are a necessity, but they’re just a pain to carry around if you ask me.

 Assuming you have a phone, tablet, and a laptop, like me, you might have anywhere between 1-3 charging cables, depending on whether you use similar brands or not.

 Mix an Apple phone and an android tablet and you’ve got a recipe for a tangled cable nightmare.